SenseNet/docs.sensenet.com/content/tutorials/content/manage-content-dotnet.md

     Select = new[] {"Id", "Path", "Type", "Description", "SeeAlso/Id", "SeeAlso/Type"},
 }, cancel).ConfigureAwait(false);
 ```

-### Loading or querying entries
+### Loading or querying multiple items

-The starting point of these operations a single content defined in the request object.
-But loading a collection and querying contents have different scopes: the collection loading applies only to the children (InFolder) the querying applies to the whole subtree (InTree).
+The starting point of these operations is a single content defined in the request object which serves as the root of the query.
+But loading a collection and querying contents have different scopes:

+- **collection loading**: applies only to direct children
+- **querying** applies to the whole subtree

-Note: LoadCollectionAsync always applies only to the children even if ContentQuery is used in the request.
+This means `LoadCollectionAsync` always applies only to children even if `ContentQuery` is used in the request.

-Load a collection:
+> Note: the following methods may throw an `InvalidCastException` if the result list contains types that are different from the one provided as the `<T>` parameter.
+It is the responsibility of the developer to construct a query (e.g. by filtering for type) that loads only the appropriate contents.

+#### Loading a collection

 ```csharp
 var lastMemos = await repository.LoadCollectionAsync<Memo>(new LoadCollectionRequest
 {